Notice for Apple Mac users

 The photo above illustrates why it is necessary to calculate a factor of safety into the design of structures.

-Factor of safety explained in the Structures Notes and Animations software package.
+Factor of safety is explained in the Structures Notes and Animations software package.

 Sample Animations